jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 135 million managed devices
 providing security and threat
 landscape insights.
-All data is based on Microsoft fiscal year 2023 unless otherwise indicated.6 Microsoft Digital Defense Report 2023
+All data is based on Microsoft fiscal year 2023 unless otherwise indicated.

+6
+ Microsoft Digital Defense Report 2023
 Chapter 1 Introduction
 For more about the power of partnerships, please see the Collective Defense chapter on page 108\.
 The power of partnership
 in building cyber resilience